 Children from low-income families are at greater risk for fire-related death and injury, due to factors such as a lack of working smoke detectors, substandard housing, use of alternative heating sources, and economic constraints on providing adequate adult supervision.
 Children living in rural areas have a dramatically higher risk of dying in a residential fire, primarily due to the types of winter heating used.

 Death rates in rural communities are more than twice the rates in large cities, and more than three times higher than rates in large towns and small cities (Verzoni, 2017).
-In 2020, all four of the fire deaths were in rural areas.
+In 2021, eleven of the fire deaths were in rural areas.

-Of the fatal fires reviewed, none were indicated to have smoke detectors.
+Of the fatal fires reviewed, seven were indicated to have smoke detectors, and only four of them were known to be working.
 Organizations and fire departments that promote residential fire safety and burn prevention have also played a role in reducing the death rate from fire and burn injury.